There are five devoted Occupational Therapists working at Jeane Kolbe Occupational Therapy.

 “Always remember you are braver than you believe, stronger than you seem, and smarter than you think” – A.A.
 Milne.

 This is one of Jen’s favourite quotes.
 Throughout her interaction with her clients, she aims to help them to believe this quote, and to grow in confidence to see their own potential.
 Ever since she can remember, Jen has felt drawn to a career which enables her to work in collaboration with people to enrich their lives and create positive change.
 Occupational therapy has helped her to meet this aspiration.
-Furthermore, through experience at Red Cross Children’s Hospital, a variety under-resourced schools for children with disabilities, mainstream schools, and in the Baragwanath paediatric wards and burns unit, as well as in private practice; she has realised her passion for working with children and their families in an individualised, family-centred approach to help children to thrive.
+In private practice; she has realised her passion for working with children and their families in an individualised, family-centred approach to help children to thrive.

-Jen studied a BSc Occupational Therapy degree at the University of Cape Town where she completed her studies cum laude in 2020 at the top of her class.
-Thereafter, she was privileged to serve her Community Service year at Chris Hani Baragwanath Academic Hospital where she gained invaluable experience and opportunity to work within a multidisciplinary team before branching out in 2022 into private paediatric practice, including school-based therapy.
+Jen studied a BSc Occupational Therapy degree at the University of Cape Town where she completed her studies with distinction in 2020.
+Thereafter, she was privileged to serve her Community Service year at Chris Hani Baragwanath Academic Hospital where she gained invaluable experience and opportunity to work within a multidisciplinary team before branching out in 2022 into private paediatric practice.